strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 This means that the worker nodes where the connector tasks are scheduled all disappear during the rolling update and the tasks need to be rescheduled.
 It will take some time (by default 5 minutes) for the cluster to detect that the old nodes left the cluster and reschedule the tasks on other nodes.
-Until this happens, it is possible that the tasks will be scheduled to one of the pods which was deleted and are thus not running.
+Until this happens, it is possible that the tasks will be scheduled to one of the pods which was deleted and is thus not running.

 ## Proposal